-Mr. MacMillan has wide ranging corporate, financial, capital markets and commercial experience over the last 35 years.
-Greg has held the positions of director, company secretary, chief financial officer, and corporate finance executive in numerous companies across the finance, mining and commercial sectors.
-Greg holds a Bachelor of Business degree, is a Certified Practicing Accountant and a Chartered Company Secretary.
+Mr. MacMillan has wide ranging corporate, financial, capital markets and commercial experience in excess of 35 years.
+Mr MacMillan has held the positions of director, company secretary, chief financial officer, and corporate finance executive in numerous companies across the finance, mining and commercial sectors.
+He holds a Bachelor of Business degree, is a Certified Practicing Accountant and a Chartered Company Secretary.

-COMPANY SECRETARY

-Kathrin Gerstmayr

-Joint Company Secretary

-Appointed 4 April 2019
+COMPANY SECRETARY Kathrin Gerstmayr Joint Company Secretary Appointed 4 April 2019

 Ms. Gerstmayr commenced her career working for a chartered accounting and business advisory firm as tax manager, before moving into senior finance roles in a variety of industries.
-She holds a Bachelor of Commerce degree (Professional Accounting and Marketing Management), is a Certified Practicing Accountant and a Chartered Company Secretary.
+She holds a Bachelor of Commerce degree (Professional Accounting and Marketing Management) and Graduate Diploma of Financial Planning.
+Ms Gerstmayr, is a Certified Practicing Accountant and a Chartered Company Secretary.